JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 Most of us learn something about the “average” very early in our lives and I assume most of you are comfortable with the concept of and even the calculations behind an average.
 In statistics, the average is designated as the mean.

 There are a handful of mathematical symbols that we will use over the course of the semester.
-The formula for the mean introduces two of those symbols:

-|   $\mu$, the mean

-|   $\sum$,  the sum from the first observation to the nth observation), more formally...
+The formula for the mean introduces two of those symbols:  $\mu$ (the greek letter we will use to designate the mean) and $\sum$, the sum, typically used more formally to specify the sum from the first observation to the nth observation:

 $$\sum_{i=1}^n$$

 To calculate the mean, you simply sum up all of the values of a variable for the observations in your dataset and divide by the total number of observations.
-In symbols, for any variable $X$:
+In symbols, for any variable X:

 $$\mu=(\sum_{i=1}^nX) / n $$